 If you have lost a loved one due to the negligent or intentional acts of another person, seek legal representation immediately.
 At Walkup, Melodia, Kelly & Schoenberger, we are ready to help you secure the compensation and economic damages you are entitled to, which can include:

 - Loss of future earnings and benefits of the deceased

 - Pain and suffering damages

 - Possible punitive damages against the negligent entity or person

-When you need a Sacramento wrongful death attorney, you can contact us for a free consultation of your case by clicking here or calling us at (415) 889-2919.
-Our personal injury attorneys can hold the negligent party responsible for your loved one’s death while you focus on healing during this difficult time.
-We represent clients all throughout Northern California.
+When you need a Sacramento wrongful death attorney, you can contact us for a free consultation of your case by clicking here or calling our law office at (415) 981-7210.
+Our personal injury attorneys can hold the negligent party responsible for your loved ones death while you focus on healing during this difficult time.
+We represent clients all throughout Northern California, including San Francisco and Marin County.
 Get in touch with our legal team in Sacramento today.